m477r1x/automation_logic/README.md

 This technical test was one of the better ones I have undertaken during the course of interviews.
 It challenged me to use tools that I had no previous experience in.
 Most other tests I have done have usually consisted of creating a docker container image and deploying it into a K8s cluster, or writing some simple Terraform code to spin up a load balancer, ASG, EC2 instance etc. Apart from demonstrating a working knowledge of state file management, these tests can largely be completed by copy/pasting from Hashicorp documentation.
 So in light of this, even if this attempt is not deemed as passable, at least I have gained some rudimentary working knowledge of Vagrant and Ansible, so that's a plus!

+The only down side of the test I would say is the fact that it requires usage of a tool not supported on Windows and I don't have a Mac or lunix native machine at home.
+Which means that other people might have a similar issue to me.
+Whenever I need a Linux environment I usually spin up a VM but VMs don't usually like trying to create VM-inception environments.

 ### Thanks!

 Thank you for allowing me to attempt this test and considering me as a candidate.
 You have been very accommodating to me and really have tried to enable me to complete the test as best I can by letting me use a company laptop for a short time so I very much appreciate this.
 Whether this submission is deemed a pass or a fail, I'm glad to have had the opportunity to give it a go, and also I now have some basic knowledge of Vagrant and ansible which I could put on my CV for next time!